ibmverse/verse-developer/_reference/reference.md

 #### Required Properties for Extensions

 * {string} `id` The id for the custom name picker.
+* {string} `has` The related Verse has condition that must be enabled.
 * {string} `url` The widget’s url, when the __To__ link is clicked, the widget will open the index.html file.
-A new iframe will open in the mail compose where you can select people to send the mail to by name, location and job.
+A new iframe will open in the mail compose where you can select people to send the mail to.
-* {string} `has` The related Verse has condition that must be enabled.

 ## Registering an Application in IBM Verse